 Canada’s mountain parks may get the most visitors during the warm summer months, but in our opinion the Canadian Rockies are the most beautiful in winter.
 There are few places to enjoy the majesty of the snow capped mountain peaks of the Spray Valley than the Banff Gondola.

 In addition to the incredible Rocky Mountain scenery, there are lots of fun things to do atop Sulphur Mountain in winter.
 After enjoying a leisurely walk along the ridgetop boardwalk, we recommend grabbing a warm drink and gather by an outdoor fireplace and just soak in the mountain vistas.

 Every evening from early December to April guests can enjoy Nightrise, an after-dark adventure atop Sulphur Mountain.
 The Nightrise experience transforms the mountaintop experience through music and lighting, allowing guests to experience this magical winter wonderland in new and immersive ways.
 This unique Banff in winter experience was created with participation of the Stoney Nakoda Nation.

 One of our favorite things to do in Banff at Christmas is the Banff Gondola Mountaintop Christmas.
 Parents will enjoy the ice sculptures and the holiday cocktails bar, while kids will love the crafts, cookie decorating and of course, a visit with Santa!
 Best of all, kids go free if you buy your admission tickets before noon.

-The Elf Express is another fun way to enjoy the Mountaintop Christmas.
+The Elf Express is another fun way to enjoy the Mountaintop Christmas for anyone visiting Banff in December.
 Take a ride from downtown Banff to the lower terminal in a Christmas decorated coach while listening to stories from Santa’s helper.
 Once at the lower terminal, get whisked to the summit of Sulphur Mountain to enjoy the rest of the Mountaintop Christmas experience.